-Regional and national winners will be contacted by a representative from Health Education England with further information about the prize presentation.
-We will endeavour to contact all schools that enter the competition by the end of May 2023 to inform them of the outcome of the competition.
+All winners will be contacted by a representative from NHS England with further information about a prize presentation at their school.
+We will endeavour to contact all schools that enter the competition by June 2024 to inform them of the outcome of the competition.

-For full competition rules please visit stepintothenhs.nhs.uk/primary-schools and check out the primary competition.
+For full competition rules please visit stepintothenhs.nhs.uk/primary-schools and see the competition page.